+other information.
 Each jurisdiction may require the additional material to be presented on forms they provide.
 The additional material does not have to be submitted with the Form 990-PF filed with the IRS.
+If required information is not provided

-If required information is not provided to a state, the organization may be asked by the state to provide it or to submit an amended return even if the Form 990-PF is accepted by the IRS as complete.
+It required information is not provided to a state, the organization may be asked by the state to provide it or to submit an amended return even if the Form 990-PF is accepted by the IRS as complete.